-By speaking to customers while they are interacting with your products or services, rather than once they are out of that situation, you can quickly learn a lot.
+By speaking to customers while they are interacting with your products or services, you can quickly learn a lot.

 Second, you will get a more authentic response.
-Remember, it’s far easier for people to talk about an emotional response while they’re feeling it rather than after the fact.
-So, you’ll unpack more about their feelings in that moment.
+Remember, it’s far easier for people to talk about their emotions while they’re actually feeling them, rather than a few hours later.
+So, you’ll unpack more about their experience in that moment.

 Finally, you can learn about how your competitors are doing – how do they respond in certain situations, what are they doing better than or not as well as you?